ricalo/blog/_posts/2019-02-14-git-server-freenas.md

 [version control system][2] section of our architecture for a self-hosted business guide.

-You can use a hosting service, such as GitHub, to manage your repositories.
-However, if you're concerned about who has access to your critical business data, you should not use such services.
-Instead, you can host the Git server on your own FreeNAS server yourself.

 ## Creating an iocage jail

 This post hosts the Git server in a jail on the FreeNAS server.
-To learn more about why we use jails to host the applications, check the [Application server][3] section in our self-hosted architecture post.
+To learn more about why we use jails to host the applications, check the [Application server][3] section of our self-hosted architecture post.

 The following steps show how to create a jail and configure a user for git operations.
 Run the following procedure from a session in your FreeNAS server.